DataDog/datadog-cdk-constructs/src/ecs/fargate/README.md

 When the task starts, a `datadog-tracer` container copies the tracer into a `datadog-tracer` volume and exits.
 The application container mounts the volume at `/datadog-lib`, starts after the copy succeeds, and loads the tracer through its language's startup variable, such as `NODE_OPTIONS` or `JAVA_TOOL_OPTIONS`.
 The construct adds to the values you set for these variables instead of replacing them.
 The Datadog Agent container receives the traces.

+- Set `apmInstrumentation` in `fargateTaskDefinition` for each task definition that needs it.
+When you set it on `DatadogECSFargate`, it applies to every task definition the construct creates, and Python, Go, and Java code can't turn it off for a single task definition.
 - When you add more than one container with `addContainer`, set `containerName` to the container that loads the tracer.
-- Set the tracer startup variables in `environment` when you call `addContainer`.
+- Set the tracer startup variables and `DD_TAGS` in `environment` when you call `addContainer`.
 Don't set them in `secrets` or environment files, or change them later with `addEnvironment`.
 - Don't use the `datadog-tracer` name or the `/datadog-lib` path for your own containers, volumes, or mount points.
 - To collect the logs of the `datadog-tracer` container, enable `logCollection`.
 - Automatic APM instrumentation is only supported on Linux, and requires `apm.isEnabled`. .NET isn't supported on ARM64 tasks, and .NET tracer versions earlier than 3.0 aren't supported.
 Ruby doesn't support musl.